hpcleuven/VscDocumentation/source/software/parallel_software.rst

 Can I run my application on multiple compute nodes?
 ---------------------------------------------------

-This is only possible when the application has been specically designed to do so, or when your use case matches some common pattern.
+This is only possible when the application has been specifically designed to do so, or when your use case matches some common pattern.

 - For installed software, check the manual.
-It will be documented whether the application/library is multi-threaded, and how to use it.
+It will be documented whether the application/library can be run distributed, and how to do that.
-- If you run an application many times for different parameter settings, check out the `worker framework documentation`_ or the `atools documentation`_.
+- If you run an application many times for different parameter settings, or on different data sets, check out the `worker framework documentation`_ or the `atools documentation`_.
 - If you build your own software, there is some information below.

+For scientific software, the go-to library for distributed programming is an implementation of MPI (Message Passing Interface).
+This is a de-facto standard implemented by many libraries and the API can be used from C/C++ and Fortran.

+On the clusters, at least two implementations are available, :ref:`Intel MPI <Intel MPI>` in the intel toolchain, and :ref:`Open MPI <OpenMPI>` in the foss toolchain.

 .. include:: links.rst